-Policy Directions • Commit to the maintenance and development of the CCTV concept • Work cooperatively with Police & Temora Security Services to ensure a coordinated approach to community safety • Presentation of Council as a professional organisation with a strong customer focus • Development of systems Lobby for continued presence of Service NSW Office in Temora • Lobby for more frequent driver testing in Temora • Lobby for retention and availability of to ensure that communication between Council and stakeholders is best practice • Hold at least one Council meeting per term of Council in Ariah Park • Policing services in the shire • Conduct a comprehensive ratepayer survey once in each term of Council To provide a safe and inclusive built environment by working together as a community and to present to the public a caring, courteous and efficient local government service

-Action Name Metric Responsible Position Status Traffic Lights Progress Comments Comments Maintain CCTV system in Temora to a modern standard acceptable to the users of the facility.
-Uptime of system Administration and Finance Manager Progressing %09 Maintenance check of all CCTV cameras was performed in August 2024 by JSI Security.
+Policy Directions • Commit to the maintenance and development of the CCTV concept • Work cooperatively with Police & Temora Security Services to ensure a coordinated approach to community safety • Presentation of Council as a professional organisation with a strong customer focus • Development of systems Lobby for continued presence of Service NSW Office in Temora • Lobby for more frequent driver testing in Temora • Lobby for retention and availability of to ensure that communication between Council and stakeholders is best practice • Hold at least one Council meeting per term of Council in Ariah Park • Policing services in the shire • Conduct a comprehensive ratepayer survey once in each term of Council government service Action Name Metric Responsible Position Status Traffic Lights Progress Progress Comments Maintain CCTV system in Temora to a modern standard acceptable to the users of the facility.
+Uptime of system Administration and Finance Manager Progressing 50% Maintenance check of all CCTV cameras was performed in August 2024 by JSI Security.
 A review of the CCTV Server (Milestone) has been finalised - awaiting recommendation from contractor.
 Live CCTV footage is reviewed regularly to ensure all cameras are recording.
-Upgrade Christmas decorations - Hoskins Street Completion of project planned for the financial year in accordance with budget available Completion Executive Manager, of project Engineering planned for the financial year in accordance with budget available Not Progressing %0 Deferred by Council resolution to 2025/26.
+Upgrade Christmas decorations - Hoskins Street Completion of project planned for the financial year in accordance with budget available Executive Manager, Engineering Not Progressing %0 Deferred by Council resolution to 2025/26.